OpenGuilds/API-Documentation/source/includes/_guilds.md

-id | The ID of the batch being returned. name | The name of the Guild. description | A description of the Guild. price_floor | The minimum you must pay to process one datum through the Guild.
+id | The ID of the batch being returned. name | The name of the Guild. description | A description of the Guild.

 ## Get a Guild
 ```ruby